Taos Plaza

 Black Rock Hot Springs

-Black Rock Hot Springs is located near the banks of the Rio Grande at the bottom of a stunning canyon.
+Black Rock Hot Springs is located near the banks of the Rio Grande at the bottom of a striking canyon.
 The springs feature a sandy bottom with clear, 97-degree water and no sulfurous smell.
 Please note that the area may be flooded during high water, but visitors can cool off in the river when conditions allow.
 There is a small sandy beach on the east side of the bridge before crossing.

 Driving Directions:

-- Please note: Do not attempt to continue driving along the road on the west side of the canyon, as it is very long and often rough.
+Trail Information: - From the parking area, follow the trail downstream for approximately 10 minutes to reach the hot springs. - Please note: Do not attempt to continue driving along the road on the west side of the canyon, as it is very long and often rough.

 Safety Note: